How to open a company in Dubai step by step

 How much does it cost to open a company in Dubai?

-Note: these figures are indicative — every case varies.
+Note: these figures are indicative; every case is quoted individually.

 How much tax does a company pay in Dubai?